johnmatzakos/detect-fake-news-machine-learning/README.md

 Programming language: Python

 Packages used:
--Pandas
+- Pandas
--NLTK
+- NLTK
--Scikit Learn
+- Scikit Learn
--Matplotlib
+- Matplotlib
--and more
+- and more